-14. Resolving incompetence in the supply chain
+14. Resolve incompetence in the supply chain

 15. Supply chains generate large volumes of data

 Today’s analytics can discover problem trends, detect fraud, and highlight savings and cost-reduction potential by establishing a digital edition of the end-to-end supply chain, encompassing historical documents, supplier performance records, and total landed cost possibilities.

-18. Make a demand-driven supply chain possible
+16. Make a demand-driven supply chain possible

-Companies can alter items in the supply chain based on the market for those things using real-time sales data, allowing them to speed up the manufacturing of best-sellers while reducing losses on laggards.
+Companies can alter items based on the market using real-time sales data, allowing them to speed up the manufacturing of best-sellers while reducing losses on laggards.

 17. Financial planning has improved

 It decreases recurring capital requirements and improves cash flow by holding excess stock in a warehouse for shorter periods and using a JIT methodology.

 18. Data from the supply chain is now available

 The data sets collected during day-to-day management are thoroughly recorded in a digital supply chain process.
 As a result, firms may use big data techniques to improve a wide range of business processes.